mavaddat/postman-docs/src/pages/docs/insights/insights-overview.md

 * To use the Insights alpha, you need to be part of a team workspace.
 If you don’t already have a team in Postman, see [Collaboration overview](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) for instructions on how to set it up.
 Postman Free provides team setup with up to three users.
 Once your team workspace is set up, contact the [Insights Alpha team](mailto:live.insights.alpha@postman.com) to get access to the Insights alpha in Postman.
 * To help the Insights team quickly improve the solution, add the [Insights Alpha Team](mailto:live.insights.alpha@postman.com) as a guest to your team.
 (There is no need to add the Insights team as a full member.)
 * If you'd like, add the [Insights Alpha team](mailto:live.insights.alpha@postman.com) as a viewer to your Insights Project and collections.
 See [Allowing external users to view collections](/docs/collaborating-in-postman/sharing/#allowing-external-users-to-view-collections) for more information.
 This will enable the Insights team to directly see your endpoints to improve your experience.
-* If you're working with multiple teams, make sure the Insights team is aware and gives you access to the team you want to use.
+* If you're working with multiple teams, make sure the Insights team is aware and gives you access to the team you want to use with the alpha.
 * Log in with the email address confirmed with you in the alpha invite email.
 If you aren't sure which email to use, contact the [Insights Alpha team](mailto:live.insights.alpha@postman.com).
 * You can install the Postman Insights Agent after you create a new Insights Project.
 For more information, see [Get started with Insights](#get-started).